Abu Nidal: Impex, Black September

 In Saudi Arabia, Abu Nidal helped found a small group of young Palestinians who called themselves the Palestine Secret Organization.
 The activism cost him his job and home: Aramco fired him, and the Saudi government imprisoned, then expelled him in 1967.
 He returned to Nablus with his wife and family, and joined Yasser Arafat's Fatah faction of the PLO.
 Working as an odd-job man, he was committed to Palestinian politics but was not particularly active until Israel won the 1967 Six-Day War, capturing the Golan Heights, the West Bank, and the Gaza Strip.
 Melman writes that "the entrance of the Israel Defense Forces tanks into Nablus was a traumatic experience for him.
 The conquest aroused him to action."

 After moving to Amman, Jordan, he set up a trading company called Impex, which acted as a front for Fatah and served as a meeting place and conduit for funds.
 This became a hallmark of Abu Nidal's career.
-ANO-controlled companies controlled made him a rich man by through legitimate business, and functioned as cover for arms deals and mercenary activities.
+ANO-controlled companies made him a rich man through legitimate business, and functioned as cover for arms deals and mercenary activities.